 13. Tummy Massage

-Relaxation in pregnancy is needed often.
+Relaxation in pregnancy is often needed.
 Why not get some luxury massage oil (safe for maternity use) and give your bump a massage.
 You can do it yourself and have a good feel of baby’s lumps and bumps.
 Try and guess if it’s a hand, foot or tiny bottom you are feeling.

 For family bonding your partner can give you a massage too.
 This also helps them to realize just how much work goes into growing a wriggly baby.

 A great way to bond with your baby is to imagine what they will be like as they grow.
 This may be easier if you know the sex of your baby.